Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Con Dao Islands separated from the mainland, lies in Southeastern Vietnam.
-These islands are a set of various islands where Green Turtles breed in August.
-You can spot turtles coming out around 2 at night.
-Near mid-August, baby-turtles start hatching.
-These Islands are great for wildlife lovers and families, you could spot a variety of exotic fishes, eels, stingrays here.
-Con Dao National Park protects many endangered species like Green Turtle, Hawksbill Turtle, dolphins and dugong.
-Con Dao Prisons, also known as ‘Tiger Caves’ and Con Dao Museum are the sites to know the history.
+Con Dao Islands, separated from the mainland, lies in Southeastern Vietnam.
+These are a set of various islands where green turtles breed in August.
+You can spot turtles coming out around two at night.
+Near mid-August, baby turtles start hatching.
+These islands are great for wildlife lovers and families.
+You can spot a variety of exotic fishes, eels, and stingrays here.
+Con Dao National Park protects many endangered species like green turtles, hawksbill turtles, dolphins, and dugongs.
+Con Dao Prisons, also known as ‘Tiger Caves’ and Con Dao Museum, are sites where people can learn about history.

 10. Phan Thiet - Mui Ne